Why?

 [Another example: Why are your political opponents dead?]

-Amplifying the pressure
+Lowering the pressure

 “I don’t understand why Russians sit passively in their sofas, while their army is destroying Ukraine.”

-Likely response
+Likely jackal response

 Moving to hearing such a statement with “Russian” giraffe ears now.